IGZJavierPerez/devops-tests/README.md

 docker-compose up --no-recreate client
 ```

-This uses RSYSLOG to read the Buyan log and send to ZeroMQ queue
+This uses RSYSLOG to read the Nagios log and send it to a ZeroMQ queue

 Open a terminal and start a Ubuntu RSYSLOG Server container